 By repurposing and choosing sustainable options, I aim to reduce my environmental impact while creating unique, thoughtful pieces that reflect my commitment to conscious creativity.

-Every vase featured on my website is made from paper pulp derived from locally sourced paper grocery bags.
+Every vase, bowl, candlestick and chess set featured on my website is made from paper pulp derived from locally sourced paper grocery bags.
 The bags are comprised of at least 70% recycled paper.
 This paper is responsibly sourced and certified by FSC (Forest Stewardship Council) or PEFC (Programme for the Endorsement of Forest Certification), so we know that the forests the paper is sourced from has been independently certified.